Certificate in Principal Preparation

 Graduation and Satisfaction Rates

-ACE Graduates with No Debt² vs. Master’s Degree Holders from Private, For-Profit Institutions⁴
+ACE Graduates With No Debt² vs. Master’s Degree Holders From Private, For-Profit Institutions⁴

 87%